What Is OrangeTheory Lift 45 Total Body 3 Training?

 I opened my laptop and started doing research; after a little research, I got to know that;

 Lift 45 is a resistance training-only session that lasts 45 minutes and is led by experienced coaches.
+Resistance training, like that in Lift 45, has been scientifically proven to increase metabolic rate, which means you’re burning calories even when you’re not working out!.
 It is designed to supplement your usual high-intensity interval training (HIIT) program with weight lifting to build your muscle mass, decrease your body fat, and improve your overall exercise technique.

 You Might Also like to Read: How Many Times a Week Should You Do Orangetheory?